 My Health Record

-My Health Record is an online summary of your medical information that can be shared with healthcare providers across different settings.
+My Health Record is an online summary of your key health information.
+It allows you to share your health information with doctors, hospitals and other healthcare providers if you want to.
 The information is secure and you have control over who sees the information.

 Primary health networks (PHNs)